lborg019/alain.xyz/packages/portfolio/blog/the-making-of-alain-xyz/index.md

 ## Getting Started

-> Complexity Anchors your thinking - If you think you need a giant toolchain to produce a website, then you're going to only produce websites you can make with these giant toolchains. ~ Maciej Ceglowski
+> "Complexity Anchors your thinking - If you think you need a giant toolchain to produce a website, then you're going to only produce websites you can make with these giant toolchains." ~ Maciej Ceglowski

 The fastest way to get something rolling is to fork some boilerplate code, here's a few I found: